Purdue-CS193/lab-1-efebarlas/index.md

 # Here are some reasons why I like CS193:

--EZ GPA boost
+- EZ GPA boost
--Helpful information
+- Helpful information
--Ran by undergraduates
+- Ran by undergraduates
--Taught by undergraduates
+- Taught by undergraduates